moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/identity.md

 The [Substrate](/learn/platform/technology/#substrate-framework){target=\_blank} Identity pallet is an out-of-the-box solution for adding personal information to your on-chain account.
 Establishing an identity as a Tanssi block producer boosts visibility and ensures that your display name is automatically populated when users input your block producer address.

 The identity you configure goes beyond a simple display name.
-Personal information can include default fields such as your legal name, display name, website, Twitter handle, Discord, Riot (now known as Element) name.
-You can also take advantage of custom fields to include any other relevant information.
+Personal information can include default fields such as your legal name, display name, website, Twitter handle, Discord, and Riot (now known as Element) name.
+You can also use custom fields to include any other relevant information.

-This guide will demonstrate how to set up an identity complete with a display name and additional parameters, enhancing your visibility and recognizability as a block producer
+This guide will demonstrate how to set up an identity complete with a display name and additional parameters, enhancing your visibility and recognizability as a block producer.

 ## General Definitions {: #general-definitions }

-To store your information on-chain, you must bond some funds, which eventually will be returned once the identity has been cleared.
+To store your information on-chain, you must bond some funds, which will eventually be returned once the identity has been cleared.
 There are two categories of fields: default and custom.
-There is a basic deposit amount reserved upon identity creation and a storage deposit for each additional byte of data stored on-chain.
+A basic deposit amount is reserved upon identity creation, and a storage deposit is required for each additional byte of data stored on-chain.

 - **Default fields include** - your legal name, display name, website, Twitter handle, Discord, Riot (now known as Element) name